dinakaranonline/blog/_posts/2020-08-02-Weekly-Roundup-2nd-August-2020.md

 ### 3. Amazon now launching satellites into the space to relay broadband.

-Amazon now launching "Project Kuiper", a broadband service by launching a satellite into space and directly competing with Space-X and Google Loon?
+Amazon now launching "Project Kuiper", a broadband service that consists of launching a large number of satellites into space and directly competing with Space-X and Google Loon?
 Amazon getting into this space means there may be chances of tangible action in the near future.

 [https://arstechnica.com/information-technology/2020/07/amazon-gets-fcc-approval-to-launch-3236-low-earth-broadband-satellites/](https://arstechnica.com/information-technology/2020/07/amazon-gets-fcc-approval-to-launch-3236-low-earth-broadband-satellites/)